This is a sponsored post written on behalf of JOANN. All opinions and text are my own.

 PIN OR CLIP THE FABRICS TOGETHER

-*If you are using a Sew Lush fabric or a faux fur, you may want to throw it in the dryer for a few minutes to get rid of the excess fluff.
+*If you are using a Sew Lush fabric or faux fur, you may want to throw it in the dryer for a few minutes to get rid of the excess fluff.
 Trust me you will thank me for this tip!

-With right sides together, pin both fabrics all the way around the blanket.
+With the right sides together, pin both fabrics all the way around the blanket.
 I used clips to secure my fabrics together.
 Don't be afraid to use too many clips!
 The fabric will definitely shift around while you are sewing it so the more pins/clips the better!